Dcraftbg/SOPL/README.md

 extern [TYPE] (name)
 ```
 Extern is a way to access outside features of the language or link to functions from other languages such as IO implementations from C etc.
-It has to be noted here that using extern on its own can sometimes lead to unexpected behaviour or program slowdowns as most externs don't get type checked automatically and
+It has to be noted here that using extern on its own can sometimes lead to unexpected behavior or program slowdowns as most externs don't get type checked automatically and
 might not be available for the current mode you are running in like if you try to link to standard C functions when you are in JAVA mode.

 Thats also a reason why externs are generally not recommended for direct use (although depending on your version it might be required to use them raw (currently its required)).